wmaucla/mlops_optimization/README.md

 ## Version 3

 Version 3 introduces some new enhancements made by switching to a model using distillation, i.e. in this case [DistilBERT](!https://arxiv.org/abs/1910.01108), which is 40% smaller.
-In addition, we can use onnx quantization to help reduce model size
+In addition, we can use onnx to help reduce model size.

 * Note - something that potentially could be done to help shrink the size is to actually go into torch and start pruning tests.
 Yes, prune some tests - turns out a good chunk of the pytorch size comes from test modules!
 Obviously very dangerous, but we could shrink ~ 30% of the torch download size on disk.
 We would need some place to zip up and package the environment manually, vs downloading everything via `pip` in the dockerfile.

+## ToDOS

+1. Quantization
+2. Switching to Go vs Python for serving